 Usually, the initial microbial count of the meat and the cooked meat products is about 23 log CFU/cm2 or g, and for fresh meat and meat and fish products about 45 log CFU/cm2 or g.
-The large variety of microbial species originate from the physiological status of the animal during the farming, the slaughtering, the harvesting, the fishing, the processing, the transportation, the preservation, and the storage conditions.
-The contamination also occurs after the heating process that is often used to prolong the shelf life either of meat or fish products.
-It is estimated that only 10% of the microorganisms initially present are psychrotolerant and may grow in cold-storage and that the fraction causing the spoilage is even lower [1-7].
-During the storage, the temperature, the gaseous atmosphere, the pH, the NaCl, and the packaging are important factors affecting the selection, the growth rate, and the activity for certain bacteria.
-The initial mesophilic bacterial count on the meat and the cooked meat products is about lo'-10' cfu,/cm' or gram, consisting of a large variety of species.
+The microbial species originate from the physiological status of the animal during the farming, slaughtering, harvesting, fishing, processing, transportation, preservation, and storage conditions.
+Food contamination occurs after the heating process that is often used to prolong the shelf life either of meat or fish products.
+It is estimated that only 10% of the bacteria initially present are psychrotolerant and may grow in cold storage and that the fraction causing the spoilage is even lower [1,2,3,4,5,6,7].
+During the storage, the temperature, the gaseous atmosphere, the pH, the NaCl, and the packaging are important factors affecting the selection, the growth rate, and the activity of certain bacteria.
+The initial mesophilic bacterial count on the meat and the cooked meat products is about lo' to 10' cfu,/cm' or gram, consisting of a large variety of species.
 Only 10% of the bacteria initially present are able to grow at refrigeration temperatures, and the fraction causing spoilage is even Iower.
-Since the meat products are heated to a temperature of 65-75"C, most vegetative cells are killed and post-heat treatment recontamination determines the shelf-life.
-The surface contamination of the cut meat and the meat products will determine the potential shelf-life.
-During the storage, the environmental factors such as the temperature, the gaseous atmosphere, the pH and the NaCl will select for certain bacteria, and affect their growth rate and activity.
-The shelf-life of the refrigerated meat and the meat products may vary from days up to several months.
-The bacteria able to grow and cause the spoilage during the storage of the meat, the cooked and the cured meat products [8-14].
+Since the meat products are heated to a temperature of 65 to 75" C, most vegetative cells are killed and post-heat treatment recontamination determines the shelf-life.
+The surface contamination of the cut meat and the meat products will determine the potential shelf life.
+During the storage, environmental factors such as the temperature, the gaseous atmosphere, the pH, and the NaCl will select certain bacteria, and affect their growth rate and activity.
+The shelf life of refrigerated meat and meat products can range from days to many months.
+The bacteria are able to grow and cause spoilage during the storage of the meat, the cooked and the cured meat products [8,9,10,11,12,13,14].